Flag was lowered by students after the presidential election as a symbolic action, school says

 Other flag issues

-While Hampshire College officials led the initiative to take down all flags, the administration at UCI distanced itself from the student-led action publicly.
+While Hampshire College officials led the initiative to take down all flags, the administration at Irvine distanced itself from the student-led action publicly.

-And, earlier this month, students burned a US flag on the campus of American University in Washington, D.C. after the presidential election.
+And, last month, students burned a US flag on the campus of American University in Washington after the presidential election.

-Critics of Hampshire College's actions say flying the flag half-staff has partisan undertones, Lash said.
+Critics of Hampshire College’s actions said flying the flag half-staff had partisan undertones.

-"Some have perceived the action of lowering the flag as a commentary on the results of the presidential election -- this, unequivocally, was not our intent," he said.
+“Some have perceived the action of lowering the flag as a commentary on the results of the presidential election – this, unequivocally, was not our intent,” Lash said.